 A second method of descent is my preference.
 This "secret entrance" once went through private property but now is owned by the park.
 This way also starts at the turnaround parking lot.
 Park and then head back up the road until you see a driveway leading to a house on the east.
 This house is now owned by the park.
 Go behind the house and through a gate.
 Walk along the rim for about a 100ft to find an improbable but easy 3rd class descent into the gorge.

 Weather station 7.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for West Side:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for West Side: